 participants or surveys are co-constructed by the group

-Publishing work A draft of the plan, research questions and literature is posted on wiki
+Publishing work: A draft of the plan, research questions and literature is posted on blog

 Student share and discuss logic models (in voicethread)